SwarajKR/simpleTodo/README.md

 # simpleTodo
-A  simple todo application build in QT Quick
+A  simple todo application build in QT Quick.